Isonimus/M5PORKCHOP/README.md

         * PCAP export to SD for post-processing
         * Hashcat 22000 format export - fire up that GPU and let it rip

+    Stealth features (because WIDS exist):

+        * MAC randomization on mode start - new identity each time
+        * Deauth jitter (1-5ms random delays) - no machine-perfect timing
+        * Both enabled by default, toggle in Settings if you're feeling bold

 ----[ 3.2 - WARHOG Mode